peter-w-hoffman/peter-w-hoffman.github.io/_pages/about.md

 I am a second-year PhD student at MIT advised by Professor Pablo Parrilo and Professor Gabriele Farina.
 I am interested in problems at the intersection of generative artificial intelegence, stochastic differential equations, and deep learning, particularly those related to diffusion models and high performance computing.

 I'm passionate about working on questions whose solutions expand humanities collective ability.
-Outside of my theorhetical work, I'm also passionate about public health; in the past I've built AI chatbots and [Triple](https://example.com), an analytics platform designed to improve preventative health measuers.
+Outside of my theorhetical work, I'm also passionate about public health; in the past I've built [Triple](https://get-triple.com), an analytics platform designed to improve preventative health measuers, and am currently buidling [Triple II](https://get-triple.com/prototype) to use AI to tailor traditional health isurance to the gig economy.

-Previously, I completed my undergratuate in Mathematics also at MIT where I worked with Professor Pablo Parrilo on optimization solutions to the Blotto Game.
-During my undergraduate, I was a member of the MIT varisty sailing team and spend time as a quantitative researcher at CitiBank and Point72.
+Previously, I completed my undergratuate in Mathematics also at MIT where I worked with Professor Pablo Parrilo on optimization solutions to the [Blotto Game](https://en.wikipedia.org/wiki/Blotto_game).
+During my undergraduate, I was a member of the MIT varisty [sailing team](https://mitathletics.com/sports/sailing) and spend time as a quantitative researcher at [Point72](https://point72.com) and [CitiBank](https://www.citigroup.com/global/businesses/markets).

+If I'm not writing math or code, you can probably find me painting, skiing, or gardening.